 Graduate School of Arts & Science PhD students at the University of Virginia who wish to use data-driven approaches in their careers should consider the MSDS/GSAS-PhD dual degree program.

-While working toward a PhD, University of Virginia GSAS doctoral students can learn and apply new data science techniques to their research.
-If you have interest in supplementing your Graduate School of Arts & Science PhD with an M.S. in Data Science, or if you’d like more information, email us at email@example.com.
+If you are interested in supplementing your Graduate School of Arts & Science Ph.D. with an M.S. in Data Science, or if you’d like more information, email us at email@example.com.

 - Prospective students must plan to take a leave of absence from the Graduate School of Arts & Science PhD program for the full 11 months.

-- Meet with GSAS PhD adviser and ask them to sign the Intent to Apply Form, located at the bottom of this page.
+- Meet with your GSAS PhD adviser and ask them to sign the Intent to Apply Form, located at the bottom of this page.

-- Upload the completed Intent to Apply Form (see below) to your M.S. in Data Science application; you cannot apply without the completed form.
+- Upload the signed Intent to Apply Form to your M.S. in Data Science application.
+Your application will not be considered without the signed form.

 MSDS/GSAS-PhD Fellowship in Data Science

-*PhD students in their first or fourth year and beyond may apply to the MSDS program independently, but will not be considered for this fellowship.
+* PhD students in their first or fourth year and beyond may apply to the MSDS program but will not be considered for this fellowship.

 Proposals will include the following components:

-- An academic plan endorsed by the student’s advisor and Director of Graduate Studies detailing the previous satisfaction of pre-requisites for admission to the MS program in Data Science and a timeline for the integration of any remaining pre-requisite training into the student’s doctoral curriculum; and
+An academic plan endorsed by the student’s advisor and Director of Graduate Studies detailing the previous satisfaction of prerequisites for admission to the M.S. in Data Science and a timeline for the integration of any remaining pre-requisite training into the student’s doctoral curriculum; and

-Proposals are due on November 1.
-Fellowship nominees will be notified by the Graduate School by December 1 and must complete the application for admission to the MS in Data Science by December 15.
+Timeline Proposals are due on November 1.
+Fellowship nominees will be notified by the Graduate School by December 1 and must complete the MSDS residential application by the posted priority deadline.
 The application fee will be waived for nominees.
-If their application is accepted, they will be notified of a provisional admission decision by January 15 and complete any remaining pre-requisite training during the spring semester.
+If their application is accepted, they will be notified of a provisional admission decision by February 1 and complete any remaining pre-requisite training during the spring semester.